Last updated: August 19, 2021

 Located on the western side of the Sydney CBD, Barangaroo Reserve is a modern Sydney Harbour foreshore park, one of the prettiest parks you can find in Sydney.

-This beautiful urban park is part of a huge transformation project that is changing a old and neglected industrial site into a thriving business, entertainment and leisure precinct.
+This beautiful urban park was constructed as part of a transformation project that is changing an old industrial site into a thriving business, entertainment and leisure precinct, named Barangaroo.